LizzyonGit/court_love/README.md

 </details>
 <details>
-    <summary>Log in/Log out/Register</summary>The pages to register and log in simply consist of a form and a button to submit, the page to log out simply of a confirmation question and a button to log out.
+    <summary>Log in/Register/Log out/404</summary>The pages to register and log in simply consist of a form and a button to submit, the page to log out simply of a confirmation question and a button to log out.
+My 404 page also has the same layout as the page to log out.

   ![Login](docs/wireframes/wireframe-login.png)